All About Contact Lenses, Types, History, Uses, Advantages & Disadvantages, Insertion & Removal, Complications, and More

 Using contact lenses?
 Do you have questions related to contacts?
 Taking a peek at the following detailed information about contacts can give you a window into the world of contact lenses.

 So, without further ado, let’s jump into the topic.

 What are contact lenses?

-Contact lenses, or simply contacts, are thin, light-weight corrective, therapeutic or cosmetic devices designed to fit over the cornea (the clear outer layer of the eye).
-Similar to eyeglasses, contact lenses correct the ametropia (myopia, hyperopia, astigmatism, presbyopia) by adding or subtracting total refracting power of the eyes.
+Contact lenses, or simply contacts, are thin, light-weight corrective, therapeutic, or cosmetic devices designed to fit over the cornea (the clear outer layer of the eye).
+Similar to eyeglasses, contact lenses correct the ametropia (myopia, hyperopia, astigmatism, presbyopia) by adding or subtracting the total refracting power of the eyes.